antedoro/arberia/README.md

 ![Arberia Theme Screenshot](https://github.com/antedoro/arberia/blob/master/static/img/screenshot.png)

-The goal of this project is to add more features and customization to the og theme.
+The goal of this project is to add more features and customization to the base theme.

 ## Live demo